1. Terms and Conditions of Workshop Bookings

 15.1 From time to time, severe weather and issues outside of our control may have an effect on our ability to perform the workshop as described when you make your booking.
 In such cases, we will take reasonable steps to find alternative arrangements which will continue to offer photographic learning, but this cannot be guaranteed.

-15.2 We are not liable for any damages, losses or expenses arising from whatever cause including those resulting from acts of God, terrorism, detention, weather, strikes, civil disturbance, criminal activity, government interference or any other situation outside of our reasonable control.
+15.2 We are not liable for any damages, losses or expenses arising from whatever cause including those resulting from acts of God, terrorism, detention, weather, strikes, civil disturbance, criminal activity, disease outbreaks, government interference, border closures or any other situation outside of our reasonable control.

 16.1 Your privacy and the protection of your data is important to us.